WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset: Method

 \subsubsection{Personal Identifiable Information Masking}

 To safeguard user privacy, we employed regular expressions to mask potential Personally Identifiable Information (PII) present in the data.
 The types of PII that we masked include: IP addresses, passport numbers, GPS location data, personal email addresses, personal phone numbers, identification card numbers, bank account numbers, and physical addresses.
-For each type of PII, we used corresponding regular expressions for matching, recorded their positions in the text, and then replaced them with ``\lbrack\lbrack pii\_type\rbrack\rbrack''.
+We used specific patterns for each type of PII, identified their positions in the text, and replaced them with a generic placeholder.

 In summary, we employed four modules for data safety filtering, including: block domain list, block word list, toxicity classifier, and pornography classifier.
 Additionally, we utilized regular expressions to mask any potential personally identifiable information (PII).
 Ultimately, all data marked for discard were filtered out, with the remaining data considered as \textbf{Safe Data}.